KolyaIvankov/deeplearning4j/docs/samediff/templates/dl4j-integration.md

     params.addBiasParam(DefaultParamInitializer.BIAS_KEY, 1, nOut);
 }
 ```
-The keys within `DefaultParamInitializer` are nothing but strings; you thus may thus easily add parameters named with
+The keys within `DefaultParamInitializer` are nothing but `String`'s; you thus may thus easily add parameters named with
 keys of your choice.
-They will be re-employed in the two following methods.
+They will be re-employed in the two upcoming methods.

-In `initializeParameters(...)` we tell how the variables introduced in `defineParameters(...)` are to be filled with
+Next, in `initializeParameters(...)` we tell how the variables introduced in `defineParameters(...)` are to be filled
-initial values.
-Here we just use the `weightInit` field we've provided in constructor, as our initialization scheme for
+with initial values.
+Here we just use the `weightInit` field we've provided in constructor, as our initialization scheme
-weights, and fill bias vector with zeros:
+for weights, and fill bias vector with zeros:
 ```java
 @Override
 public void initializeParameters(Map<String, INDArray> params) {